Compare Kilo Code and Warp side by side. Both are tools in the Coding Agents category.

 | Category | Coding Agents | Coding Agents |

-| Pricing | Free (open-source) | Freemium |
+| Pricing | Free + paid credits (BYOK, zero markup) | Freemium |

-| Best For | Developers who want a flexible, open-source coding assistant that works with any LLM and any IDE | Developers and DevOps engineers who want an AI-enhanced terminal experience |
+| Best For | Developers and teams who want an open-source coding agent in their existing IDE, with full model freedom and no API markup | Developers and DevOps engineers who want an AI-enhanced terminal experience |

 | Website | kilo.ai | warp.dev |